Your website does not need a home button and having one is probably working against your brand.

 You Can Always Go Home Again

-I know that all projects are different, and websites designed for a specific market or audience might call for design elements that you wouldn’t use on any other project.
+All website projects are different, and websites designed for a specific market or audience might call for design elements that you wouldn’t use on any other project.
 I get that.
-I believe that.
-I do.

-But the home button is, in my opinion, always a bad idea.
+But the home button is, in my opinion, almost always a bad idea.

 I don’t have any science to back up my views, nor do I put much stock in the A/B tests and heatmaps and surveys that proponents of both sides will offer.

-My opinion is based solely on the calendar: it is 2017.
+I base my opinion on the calendar: it is 2017.

 The way we use technology in 2017 is very different than how we used technology in 2012 and jaw-droppingly different than how we used technology in 2007.